 Don Maurice starts by pointing to a linguistic ambiguity [in the French language]: “We use the same verb for both realities.”

-On the one hand, hope relates to the events of everyday life.
-It refers to what we expect in the near future, without certainty, eg.: ”Tomorrow, I’m going for a walk and I’m confident that the weather will be fine.”
-Such hope depends on circumstances.
+On the one hand, hope has to do with the events of everyday life.
+It refers to what we would like to see happen in the near future, without certainty, eg.: ”Tomorrow, I’m going for a walk and I’m confident that the weather will be fine.”
+Such hope depends on the circumstances.
 It expresses a desire, although fragile, sometimes uncertain.

 This type of hope is neither vague nor abstract.
 It is expressed through prayer and in the teachings of the Church.
 “When you recite your rosary, the fruits of the mystery of the Ascension express your firm expectation of heavenly goods.“ The difference between hope and expectant hope then becomes clear: one applies to temporary realities, the other steers your entire existence towards a final fulfillment.